Fiorina161/Martini/README.md

 - Default values of *true* or *false* are interpreted as booleans and a checkbox is used to toggle their values.
 - Bold keys indicate that the current is different than the default.
+- Comments may be used to specify a list of legal values for a given key (see below).

 Martini consists of a single executable and has no configuration of its own.
 All *ini* files are read from the current directory, so the best way to